CrossRef/event-data-user-guide/docs/sources/stackexchange.md

 ## What it is

 StackExchange is a network of 'question and answer' sites.
 It originated with StackOverflow.com but now includes a large network of sites, each of which covers a specific subject area.
 Users may post questions and other users may post answers.
-When a question or an answer includes a link to Registered Content we will detect it.
+When a question or an answer includes a link to registered content we will detect it.

 ## What it does